 The EUCROF GDPR Code will help ensure the privacy rights and freedoms of trial participants while promoting the lawful, fair and meaningful use of personal data in the field of Clinical Research.

-– See CNIL’s decision nb 2024-064 published 12 September 2024 [here]
+The Code has been approved the 12 September 2024 – See EDPB opinion published June 18th, 2024 [here] – See CNIL’s decision nb 2024-064 published 12 September 2024 [here]

 The Code is a sign of the continued progress the organizations and Supervisory Authorities are making toward establishing harmonized standards applied to various industries across the European Union related to data protection.